ABOUT CAPERNAUM

 Why did you choose to become a therapist?

 I always wanted to work with children in some capacity.
 I found my passion for speech pathology when I was working with a kiddo whose speech pathologist came into the preschool where I was an assistant teacher.
-She gave me strategies to help this little girl communicate more in the classroom, and I found myself wanting to have that same ability to help kids grow and be successful by also helping their families and teachers.
+She gave me strategies to help this little girl communicate more in the classroom, and I found myself wanting to have the same ability to help kids grow and succeed by supporting their families and teachers as well.

-I received my bachelor’s degree from the University of Wisconsin Madison in Child Development and Communication Disorders.
+I received my bachelor’s degree in Child Development and Communication Disorders from the University of Wisconsin-Madison.
 I moved to Minnesota and received my master’s degree in Speech-Language and Hearing Sciences from the University of Minnesota.

 What made you desire to become a Capernaum team member?

 I love Capernaum’s mission to help children and families find joy in their journey.
-I believe that communication is a constant journey and the only way to stay motivated to continue to grow is to find joy in all parts of that journey.
+I believe that communication is a constant journey, and the only way to stay motivated to keep growing is to find joy in every part of it.

 What’s your favorite way to spend a free afternoon?